mattiaswong6/Mom-and-Pops-Recipes/README.md

 - As a user, I want to be able to discard ingredients from my virtual pantry.
 - As a user, I want to be able to search for recipes that can be made using the ingredients currently added to my virtual pantry.

+- As a user, when I select the quit option from the application menu, I want to be reminded to save my recipe book to file and have the option to do so or not.
+- As a user, when I start the application, I want to be given the option to load my recipe book from file.